When will the cost-of-living crisis end and is there anything you can do about it?

 when will the cost of living crisis end

-Before we investigate the question ‘when will the cost-of-living crisis end?’, we had better define exactly what it is we’re talking about.
-Generally, the cost-of-living refers to how much money you’ll need to cover the essentials.
-This usually includes housing costs, food, energy and the like.
+Before looking at the question of “when will the cost-of-living crisis end?”, we need to understand what it is we’re focusing on.
+Generally, the cost-of-living refers to how much money is needed to cover the bare essentials.
+Obvious examples include food, housing costs, and utilities.

 property finance guide